gardener/landscapercli/docs/commands/quickstart/install.md

 ```
 kubectl port-forward oci-registry-<pod-id> 5000:5000 -n landscaper
 ```
-Afterwards, you can use the tools of your choice to push artifacts against the localhost:5000 registry url.
+Afterwards, you can use the tools of your choice to push artifacts against the localhost:5000 registry url, e.g.

 TODO: verify special /etc/hosts domain name for docker push